 Change the fourth paragraph of 7.1.3.1.7 as follows:

-The More Data field is set to 1 in broadcast/multicast group addressed frames transmitted by the AP when additional broadcast/multicast non-MRG-SP group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval.
-The More Data field is set to 0 in broadcast/multicast group addressed frames transmitted by the AP when no more broadcast/multicast non-MRG-SP group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval and in all broadcast/multicast group addressed frames transmitted by non-AP STAs.
+The More Data field is set to 1 in group addressed(REVmb) frames transmitted by the AP when additional BUs(REVmb) that are not part of an active GCR-SP (#686)(#808) remain to be transmitted by the AP during this beacon interval.
+The More Data field is set to 0 in group addressed(REVmb) frames transmitted by the AP when no more group addressed BUs(REVmb) that are not part of an active GCR-SP (#686)(#808) remain to be transmitted by the AP during this beacon interval and in all group addressed(REVmb) frames transmitted by non-AP STAs.

 Insert the following paragraph after the fourth paragraph of 7.1.3.1.7